 Free Things to Do in Orlando

-Orlando isn’t just the most visited tourism destination in the United States.
+Orlando isn’t just the most magical tourism destination in the United States.
 Thanks to a wealth of unique experiences that don’t cost a penny and other ways to save, we’re also the No. 1 most affordable vacation destination among top U.S. cities as ranked by USA Today!
 Here’s your guide to free activities throughout the area for kids and adults alike, including opera, boat rides, outdoor adventures, arts and culture, and much more.

 Looking for more value in Orlando?
 Stop by our Official Visitor Center, conveniently located on International Drive close to SeaWorld® Orlando and Universal Orlando Resort.
-In addition to getting special discounts, offers and free planning resources, you can enjoy immersion into some of our top attractions, fun photo opportunities and other features.
+In addition to getting special offers and free planning resources, you can enjoy immersion into some of our top attractions, fun photo opportunities and other features.
 It’s the best way to unlock Orlando!

 Free Family Fun in Orlando

-Featuring free admission and free, covered parking, this dining, shopping and entertainment district at Walt Disney World® Resort invites you to enjoy remarkable architecture, natural beauty and free family fun that includes live performances and other entertaining interludes.
-For instance, kids can build as many LEGO figures as they want at The LEGO Store, and the whole gang can hop on the free ferries that travel to the Magic Kingdom® Theme Park, Epcot® and Disney’s Hollywood Studios® — even if you don’t have passes to those theme parks!
+Featuring free admission and free, covered parking, the Disney Springs dining, shopping and entertainment district at Walt Disney World® Resort invites you to enjoy remarkable architecture, natural beauty and free family fun that includes live performances and other entertaining interludes.
+For instance, kids can build as many LEGO® figures as they want at The LEGO Store, and the whole gang can hop on the free ferries that travel to the Magic Kingdom® Park, Epcot® and Disney’s Hollywood Studios® — even if you don’t have passes to those theme parks!

-Located within walking distance of Epcot and Disney’s Hollywood Studios, and featuring free admission, this area will transport you to charming, turn-of-the-20th-century Atlantic City.
+Located within walking distance of Epcot and Disney’s Hollywood Studios, and featuring free admission, Disney’s BoardWalk will transport you to charming, turn-of-the-20th-century Atlantic City.
 As you stroll along a Coney Island-style boardwalk, take in free evening entertainment that includes jugglers, comedians and even fire-eaters.
 Like Disney Springs, it’s connected to Disney’s complimentary ferry system.

 Parking is free after 6 p.m. at Universal Orlando Resort's 30-acre entertainment complex, which features restaurants, nightclubs, shopping and more.
-Free activities here include dance parties set to live DJ sets, cooling splash areas for kids, and water taxis that travel between CityWalk and Universal’s theme parks, including Universal Studios Florida, Universal’s Islands of Adventure and Universal’s Volcano Bay.
+Free activities here include dance parties set to live DJ sets, cooling splash areas for kids, and water taxis that travel between Universal CityWalk and Universal Orlando’s theme parks, including Universal Studios Florida, Universal’s Islands of Adventure and Universal’s Volcano Bay.